Snowshoe Through Gold Mine History

 What to expect

 This is an outdoor hike/snowshoe offered in sun, wind, and snow.
 It is not intended to be strenuous and there are a lot of stops throughout the hike, but please be aware guests from lower elevations may experience the effects of altitude.
 Hiking boots or sneakers recommended.
 In the winter season, snowshoes are provided at no extra cost.
 Typically this 1.5 mile guided hike takes 90 minutes.
+The Iowa Hill trail is not ADA accessible.
+It is a dirt trail with natural features like rocks and roots.
+In the winter the trail is covered with snow.
 Click here for more FAQs.

 Families, small groups, kids, couples.
 This is a great hike for people just arriving in Breckenridge looking for an easy hike with a guide.